slee264/pusha/README.md

   "https://fbtest-uocfw.run.goorm.site/timezones/" will return a complete list of timezones.

 ### Modifiy your job:
   Currently there is no way to modify an existing job.
-One way around is to cancel your job and then create a new one.
+One way around is to cancel your job and then create a new one.\
+  To make it as convenient for you as possible, I've streamlined the process for you.

+  Step 1.
+Query your job using the job id.\
+  Ex) "https://fbtest-uocfw.run.goorm.site/queryJob" with "{"_id": "asd1k2j31..."}.
+It will return a result in the same form as the one you used to post your job.

+  Step 2.
+You modify the result to your liking.
+Make sure you include your existing job id.\
+  Ex) {"_id": "1aqsdasd...", "timezone": ...}

+  Step 3.
+Post to "https://fbtest-uocfw.run.goorm.site/modifyJob".
+It will delete your existing job and create a new one.
+It'll return a new job id.